 - Aunjanue Ellis (The Help, If Beale Street Could Talk) as Hippolyta Black, Atticus' aunt who hungers for adventure.

 - Michael K. Williams (The Wire, Assassin's Creed) as Montrose Freeman, Atticus' missing father, lost somewhere in Ardham, Massachusetts.

 - Abbey Lee (Mad Max Fury Road, The Dark Tower) as Christina, the white daughter of a leader of a secret order known as the "Sons of Adam."

-The show also includes Jamie Harris, Jamie Chung, Jordan Patrick Smith, and Tony Goldwyn in recurring roles.
+The show also includes Jamie Harris, Jordan Patrick Smith, and Tony Goldwyn in recurring roles.

 Where can I watch the trailer for Lovecraft Country?

 HBO's already released two teaser trailers for Lovecraft Country.
-The first on May 1, and a second on released June 4.
+The first was on May 1, and a second was released on June 4.